 I’ve had the support of great coaches and mentors and learned from experts in the world of well-being and leadership.

 All of this deep inner work has given me a clearer understanding of what’s important to me and what I want from this precious life, as well as my purpose.
-That is to use my skills and knowledge to help other people live their best lives.
+That is to use my skills and knowledge to help other women flourish in midlife.

 I’m not perfect, nor will I ever be.

 I’m always learning but I’m probably a little bit further along this journey towards well-being than you are right now.
-I’d like to use what I know to guide you along the path to rediscovering your true self and get your bounce back.
+I’d like to use what I know about reinforcing your relationship with nature to guide you along the path to rediscovering your true self and get your bounce back.

 I’ve pulled together my extensive experience, research, knowledge and community to help you do just that, with the help of my small but wonderful team.